Douglas Forrester: Early career

-2002 Race for U.S. Senate
+2002 U.S. Senate election

 Forrester ran for the United States Senate in 2002 with the endorsement of President George W. Bush.
 Forrester's original opponent, Robert Torricelli, abandoned his re-election bid under accusations of accepting improper "gifts".
 While he was never prosecuted, Torricelli withdrew after he fell far behind in the polls due to an admonishment by the Senate.

 In the case of The New Jersey Democratic Party v.
 Samson, 175 N.J.
 178 (2002), Forrester sued to stop Democratic Party efforts to replace Torricelli on the ballot with recently retired former Senator Frank Lautenberg.
-Forrester argued that the state statute generally forbidding the replacement of a candidate on the ballot within 51 days of an election ("19") should be obeyed because "here, there are no extraordinary facts" such as "death and incapacitation".
+Forrester argued that the state statute generally forbidding the replacement of a candidate on the ballot within 51 days of an election ("19") should be obeyed because "here, there are really no extraordinary facts" such as "death and incapacitation".
 Furthermore, Torricelli was only withdrawing from the race, not his current Senate seat.
 The Democrats argued that there was still time to notify all the absentee voters and Torricelli had the right to withdraw.
 The County Clerks agreed that a substitution was logistically possible if it occurred immediately but might cost up to $800,000.

 During arguments, the New Jersey Supreme Court justices questioned whether this precedent would be abused in the future.
 Justice James R. Zazzali asked, "Will there be a parade of candidates removed at the whim of party leaders because the candidate is collapsing?"
 The justices expressed concern for absentee voters and the public interest in having an optimal choice of candidates.

 Ultimately, the justices ruled unanimously to allow the ballot replacement.
 Peter Verniero, a Republican appointed by Christine Todd Whitman, wrote that the statute in question "does not preclude the possibility of a vacancy occurring within 51 days of the election."
 He also wrote, "We see what advantage this has for Mr. Forrester; we fail to see what advantage this has for the people of New Jersey."
 In deciding to interpret the deadline as it did, the Court cited Kilmurray v.
 Gilbert, 10 N.J.
-435 (1952), and Catania v.
+435 (1952) and Catania v.
 Haberle, 123 N.J.
 438. The Democrats were ordered to cover the extra costs incurred by the state.

 Three weeks later, Forrester was defeated by Lautenberg 54-44 percent.